spiceai/spiceai/docs/dev/style_guide.md

 })?;
 ```

-**Code linting**: We use [Clippy](https://doc.rust-lang.org/stable/clippy/index.html) to lint our code and make it more idiomatic.
-We treat all warnings as errors and enable several non-default lints.
-Using `#[allow(...)]` to disable lints is expected for lints that don't make sense given the context.
-Use your best judgement.
+**Code linting**: [Clippy](https://doc.rust-lang.org/stable/clippy/index.html) is used for code linting to enhance idiomatic Rust usage.
+All warnings are treated as errors, with several non-standard lints enabled.
+Disabling lints using `#[allow(...)]` is acceptable when the lint is not applicable in certain contexts.

-**API Guidelines**: We follow the [Rust API Guidelines](https://rust-lang.github.io/api-guidelines/about.html) for all public interfaces.
+**API Guidelines**: The [Rust API Guidelines](https://rust-lang.github.io/api-guidelines/about.html) are followed for all public interfaces.